The roomy church: Uniting around what unites us.

 How does a group with so much in common: worships the same God, reads the same Bible, and orders its worship from the same Book of Common Prayer…how does that group end up in such an intractable conflict?
 Why did South Carolina have such a strong need to put “reactive” measures into place?
 Why has the national Episcopal Church been unable to tolerate their self-differentiation?
 The playground offers insight on why the relationship between South Carolina and the Episcopal Church soured…

-What happens if you are a girl?
-A completely different dynamic: The girls gather in complex and nuanced interpersonal activities.
-On the playground girls tend to be collaborative, social, and aware of one another’s feelings.
+The girl’s side of the playground usually had a completely different dynamic: Girls gather for complex and nuanced interpersonal activities.
+On the playground, girls tend to be collaborative, social, and aware of one another’s feelings.
 Being “in” the group is everything.
 Within those groups the turf wars are just as ruthless as on the kickball field – social Darwinism is at work here as well.
-But the way it plays out tends to be very different: The socially weak are likely to be left alone.
+But it tended to play out differently: The socially weak, rather than being targeted as they were on the boy’s playground, on the girl’s side, the socially weak were likely to be left alone.
 Who is the target?
-The ones who dare to be different: wear different clothes, talk differently, stand out or stand up to the Alpha girls.
+The ones who dares to be different: wear different clothes, talk differently, who stands out or stands up to the Alpha girls.
 If you are a girl, being “different” is at your own peril.

-Where, on the boy side of the playground, weakness is the kiss of death; on the girl side differentiation is punished, and weakness is given coveted emotional support.
+Where, on the boy side of the playground, weakness was the kiss of death; on the girl side strength through differentiation was punished, and the weak were usually given emotional support.

-These playground dynamics are hauntingly familiar.
+These playground dynamics are hauntingly familiar in the South Carolina debacle.
 One side, afraid of being bullied plays “look strong.”
 The other, valuing conformity, is incensed at the self-differentiation.
-Now, I am not saying that what is going on between TEC and South Carolina is the “battle of the sexes.”
+Now, I am not saying that what is going on between TEC and South Carolina is a “battle of the sexes.”
 Surely this is not a male v. female argument.
 But it does feel as if a conflict between values with some basis in gender is playing out its script.
-Under pressure, when we are all most likely to do what we have previously learned, the group with one set of values is using the strategy they learned for self-defense in conflict.
-Under pressure the group with feminine values is using our very different collaborative, relational, “conform” strategies that we learned on our side of the same playground.
+Under pressure, when we are all most likely to do what we have previously learned, groups with a set of values is using the strategies they learned for self-defense in conflict.
+Under pressure the group with feminine values is using the collaborative, relational, “conformity” strategies that they learned on their side of the same playground.
+The other side with masculine values is using the “appear strong strategies they learned on their side of the playground.

-To the national church, a group in which collaboration and social conformity are the highest values, differentiation and bluster are the ticket to sanction by the larger group.
+To the national church, a group in which collaboration and social conformity are highly valued, differentiation and bluster are the ticket to sanction by the larger group.
 To South Carolina, defiance was just the opposite – their strategy to stay in.
 Could South Carolina have chosen a strategy that could have caused them to be seen in a worse light by the rest of us, a group whose highest value is playing well with others?
 Probably not!

 So time comes for them to elect a new bishop.
 And we tell them, “We don’t like your choice, pick another.”

-So they do what most of us would have done: They re-elect the same person.
+So they do what you might have done in their place: They re-elect the same person.

 And that was just the beginning.
 From there the playground games of dare, re-dare, and “the vaunted double-dog dare,” to quote the classic movie, A Christmas Story, began in earnest.